angeloilardi/sunnyside/README.md

 ### What I learned

-- How to use SVGs as React Component so to have full control on their customisation
+- How to use SVGs as React Component so to have full control on their properties
-- Using local storge to make user data persistent
+- Tailwind theme customisation

 ## Author